SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 ◊ Outline ◊

-- you mark a function as asynchronous by putting ``async`` next to the arrow
+- you mark a function as asynchronous by putting ``async`` next to the arrow, like how you write ``throwing`` for a function that can throw an error
-- sleep() does nothing, but takes the specified amount of time do do so, which makes it a useful function for testing asynchronous code
+- ``sleep()`` does nothing, but takes the specified amount of time do do so, which makes it a useful function for writing simple asynchronous code to understand the language features
 - QUESTION: What would you need to import to use ``sleep`` on Linux?

 ::